Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Implementation Details

 \subsection{Ablation Study}

-To demonstrate the effectiveness of our model design, we further conduct ablation studies.
-We first examine the influence of multi-agent collaboration by removing the meta-path self-update or meta-path recommendation.
-For example, removing self-update means that we only use the meta-paths recommended by other agents for each task, while removing recommendation indicates that we only use the self-update meta-paths.
-As shown in Figure~\ref{fig:ablation}(a-b), the performance becomes worse on all indicators across two datasets, with a significant drop over 5.5\% in terms of $R^2$.
-Such a result demonstrates the importance of multi-agent collaboration in knowledge sharing across tasks, where different agents find meta-paths from diverse perspectives, enabling better and more comprehensive knowledge extraction.
+Our framework integrates the reasoning and representation learning paradigms on KG.
+Therefore, we further conduct ablation studies to demonstrate the effectiveness of such a design.
+We first examine the influence of reasoning on KG, i.e., the meta-path selection through LLM reasoning and multi-agent collaboration.
+It has been demonstrated in Section~\ref{sec:overall_performance} that the meta-paths extracted with LLM are better than manually designed meta-paths (the HKGL baseline).
+Here we test the effect of multi-agent collaboration by removing the meta-path self-update or meta-path recommendation.
+For example, removing self-update means that we only use the meta-paths recommended by other agents for each task, while removing the recommendation indicates that we only use the self-update meta-paths.
+As shown in Figure~\ref{fig:ablation}(a-b), the performance drops on most of the indicators across two datasets.
+Such a result demonstrates the importance of multi-agent collaboration in knowledge sharing across tasks, where different agents find meta-paths from diverse perspectives, enabling more comprehensive knowledge extraction.

-Moreover, we evaluate our key designs in the KG learning model, i.e., the embedding transfer across tasks as well as the semantic-guided knowledge fusion.
-For the former, we omit the embedding fusion module in Figure~\ref{fig:cross_task}(b) and only use embeddings from the current task for prediction.
-For the latter, we use a traditional self-attention module to replace our semantic-guided knowledge fusion module in our model.
-It can be observed in Figure~\ref{fig:ablation}(c-d) that the $R^2$ drops on almost all indicators without these designs, showing that the semantic information of meta-paths and tasks plays an important role in fusing diverse knowledge from different meta-paths and different tasks.
+Moreover, we evaluate our key designs in the KG representation learning model, i.e., the semantic-enriched entity embedding, the semantic-guided knowledge fusion, and task-aware embedding transfer.
+For entity embedding, we remove the finetuning process of embedding LM, and directly use the GTE model to generate embeddings.
+For knowledge fusion, we use a traditional self-attention module to replace our semantic-guided knowledge fusion module in our model.
+For the embedding transfer, we omit the embedding fusion module and only use embeddings from the current task for prediction.
+It can be observed in Figure~\ref{fig:ablation}(c-d) that the $R^2$ drops on almost all indicators without these designs, showing that the semantic information of entities and meta-paths in UrbanKG is helpful to enhance the KG representation learning model.
+Furthermore, the embedding transfer enables knowledge sharing across tasks, leading to better performance.
 Overall, the results of ablation studies validate that synergizing LLM agents and KG are crucial for better socioeconomic indicator prediction.